 Mystery Science aligns to the Florida Next Generation Sunshine State Standards (NGSSS).
-Each lesson (exploration & activity) is designed to take one hour per week.
-To view each lesson's alignment to three-dimensional learning (disciplinary core ideas, science and engineering practices, and crosscutting concepts) view our MGSS Alignment document.
-Mini-lessons are 5-minute videos that answer K-5 student questions and can be used as a jumping off point to engage learners for a full lesson planned by the teacher.
+The core Mystery (exploration & activity) is designed to take one hour per week.
+To view each Mystery's alignment to 3 dimensional learning (disciplinary core ideas, science and engineering practices, and crosscutting concepts) view our NGSS Alignment document.
+Mini-Lessons are 5-minute videos that answer K-5 student questions and can be used as a jumping off point to engage learners for a full lesson planned by the teacher.

 Lesson Extensions.
-Extensions are available for each lesson and offer an opportunity for students to continue their science content learning.
+Extensions are available for each Mystery and offer an opportunity for students to continue their science content learning.
 They include assessments and a curated collection of additional activity suggestions, online resources, project ideas, and readings to help extend the learning.